Woman trekker on Gokyo Ri looking at Gokyo Lakes, EBC trek

 Well, for our list, we're looking at non-technical treks that last at least three nights, but are often much longer than that.

 Some of the treks described below are trips that we offer, while others are fabulous treks that we might one day offer!
-Because we're sure you'll agree that all of them are unbelievably beautiful, highly exciting, and very challenging.
+We're sure you'll agree that all of them are unbelievably beautiful, highly exciting, and very challenging.
 And in an ideal world, we all get to trek them all!

 AFRICA